operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 #### Story 3

-I should be able to deploy a specific version of an Operator using OLM and a bundle director.
+I should be able to deploy a specific version of an Operator using OLM and a bundle directory.

 #### Story 4